Last updated on June 3rd, 2023 at 02:07 pm

 1. Within Our Gates (1920)

-All Quiet on The Western Front is a 1930 anti-war film based on the 1929 novel of German-American novelist Erich Maria Remarque which depicts the German-French war from 1914 to 1918 on the Western Front.
+All Quiet on The Western Front or Im Westen nichts Neues is a 1930 anti-war film based on the 1929 novel of German-American novelist Erich Maria Remarque that depicts the German-French war during WWI.
 The story is an account of casualties by one of the high school graduates, Paul Bäumer who outlived the other nineteen soldiers and eventually died minutes before the ceasefire.
-Read the article
+Read more.

 3. M (1931)